 Following Wascana Creek for about 8 kilometres (5 mi.) is the Devonian Pathway, a paved bicycle trail that passes through six city parks and is used for jogging and walking as well as other activities; in winter it is groomed and lighted for cross-country skiing.
 The grassland and marsh habitats at the Condie Nature Refuge, just north of the city off Hwy.
 11, are crisscrossed by nature trails.

 Regina's No. 1 spectator sport is summer football.
 The Canadian Football League's Saskatchewan Roughriders play at the new Mosaic Stadium, 1734 Elphinstone St. (near the intersection with Saskatchewan Drive).
 For ticket information phone (888) 474-3377.

 ShoppingRegina's major shopping mall is Cornwall Centre, 2101 11th Ave.
-Among the more than 60 stores are Hudson's Bay and Sears.
 The specialty shops and eateries of Scarth Street Mall, downtown between 11th and 12th avenues, line a pedestrian-only street.
 The Cathedral Village shopping district, another downtown cluster of shops, is centered around 13th Avenue from Albert to Argyle streets and from Saskatchewan Drive to College Avenue.

 Things to Do Government House Museum and Interpretive Centre